ESGF/esgf-vocab/docs/source/how_to/get.rst

         .. note::
                 In the universe, a `data descriptor` is the equivalent to a collection in a project.

-                the final information are contained in data descriptors, collection terms are link to their datadescriptors with optional additionnal information.
+                The final information are contained in data descriptors, terms in collections are references to their opposites in data descriptors with optional and/or additional information.

 A term from a CV